 Harry sat up and kissed her.
 ‘I’m sure if I wanted to find out, I’d find you like it a lot, too.’

 ‘Perhaps…’ Fleur rolled her hips and Harry’s breath caught as she pressed herself against him.
 ‘But not now.’
 She jumped to her feet.
 ‘Where is this?’

 ‘Is it actually called that?’
 Fleur wrinkled her nose.
 ‘And I don’t know what that means.’

 ‘The wizard who named it had a few issues with his ego.’
 Harry pointed at the giant bust of Salazar Slytherin.

 ‘I heard that.’
 Salazar’s parseltongue hiss echoed from the study.

 Fleur tensed at the sound.
 ‘I don’t particularly like snakes, Harry.’

 Harry chuckled.
 ‘No snakes.
-Well, not real ones.’
+Well, no real ones.’
 He waved a hand at the décor.
 ‘The Chamber of Secrets was built by Salazar Slytherin to house a guardian to protect the school from attackers.
-It slumbered here until his descendant was able to enter the chamber, but Voldemort had his own purpose for it and set the basilisk on the pupils instead.’
+It slumbered here until his descendant was able to enter the chamber, but Voldemort had his own purpose for it and set the basilisk on the students instead.’

 ‘Who puts a basilisk in a school full of children?’
 Fleur demanded.
 Her face paled.
 ‘It’s not still here, is it?’